 There is so much to do on Oahu

 When people say they have done everything on Oahu, I am certain that they haven’t looked into it hard enough.
-The number of hikes, beaches and snorkelling spots are endless.
+The number of hikes, beaches, waterfalls and snorkelling spots is endless.
 The problem for me isn’t finding something to do, it is choosing what to do as there is just so much to choose from.
 I’m an outdoors enthusiast and if you are too – you’ll probably never ask yourself what there is to do, you’ll just be doing it.
+And money isn’t an issue because there are so many free things to do on Oahu.

 As you can see, there are some amazing aspect of living in Hawaii, but with the good, there always comes some bad.
 These are the not so good aspects of living on Oahu.